 What Happens While I'm Asleep?

-How Long Will I Be Out?
+How Long Will Anesthesia Keep Me Out?

-It depends on how long your surgery lasts.
+The length of time you are unconscious depends on how long your surgery lasts.
 Once it’s done, you’ll stop getting the anesthesia.
 You'll wake up in a recovery room.

 Will I Remember Anything?